Gauge Theoretical Method in Solving Zero-curvature Equations I. -- Application to the Static Einstein-Maxwell Equations with Magnetic Charge: Discussion

 \section{Discussion}

 In this section, we summarize what we did in this paper, and discuss what we are going to do following this paper.

 One of the methods of obtaining exact solutions of the nonlinear partial differential equations called soliton is the inverse scattering method (ISM), which is also known to show what the soliton equations are.
-The inverse scattering method is also applied to the Einstein equation, though ISM in the soliton equations and the Einstein equation look a little different.
+The inverse scattering method is also applied to the Einstein equation, though the ISM in the soliton equations and the Einstein equation look a little different.
 In high energy physics, the gauge theory is a central theory that is used in explaining the standard theory.
 Though the gauge theory focuses on the invariance of the Lagrangian, it is not used in the soliton equations in most of the cases.
 To apply the gauge theory to the soliton equations and the Einstein equation, we consider the invariance of a couple of linear equations and their compatibility condition, or zero-curvature equation.
 The gauge potentials in the zero-curvature equation satisfy the soliton equations.
 The invariance of the zero-curvature equation suggests that gauge transformation gives rise to new solutions by the gauge transformation.
 We show the formulation of the soliton equations and the Einstein equation and the method of obtaining soliton solutions by the gauge theory.

 The concrete applications of the formulation to the soliton equations and the Einstein equation are shown.
-The Einstein-Maxwell equations with magnetic charge with either the south pole or north pole are discussed.
-As for the Einstein-Maxwell equations with electric charge, we have discussed it in Ref.\cite{AK1}.
-Here we discuss a black hole with monopole with magnetic charge with either north pole or south pole.
-A difference between the black hole with electric charge and magnetic charge is that a Dirac string should be inevitable in the discussion of Einstein-Maxwell equations with magnetic charge.
+The Einstein-Maxwell equations with a magnetic charge with either the south pole or north pole are discussed.
+As for the Einstein-Maxwell equations with an electric charge, we have discussed it in Ref.\cite{AK1}.
+Here we discuss a black hole with a monopole with a magnetic charge with either north pole or south pole.
+A difference between the black hole with an electric charge and a magnetic charge is that a Dirac string should be inevitable in the discussion of Einstein-Maxwell equations with a magnetic charge.

 As in the electric black hole, we construct soliton solutions with soliton numbers 2 and 4, corresponding to one monopole black hole and two monopole black holes respectively.
 The asymptotic behavior of the metric and the magnetic components in the 2-soliton solution is studied.
 Also, the behavior of the metric components on the symmetry axis defined by $\rho=0$ are studied, and the position of the event horizon and that of the Dirac string are shown there.
 The difference from the electric black hole is mentioned.
 The magnetic charge of the magnetic monopole and the masses of the magnetic monopole and the Dirac string are computed by the surface integral at spatial infinity and the event horizon.
 We find that the mass of the black hole is equal to the total mass subtracted by that of the Dirac string.
 The asymptotic behavior of the metric and the magnetic components in the 4-soliton solution is studied.
 Also, the behaviors of the metric components in five regions defined on the symmetry axis are studied, and the positions of the Dirac string is identified.